Morocco wildlife landscape across mountains and national parks

 02

-One of the world's most endangered birds.
-Morocco holds one of the last wild populations, making the country critically important for the species' survival.
-A large, dark bird with a distinctive red, bare face.
+One of the world's rarest birds.
+Morocco holds the largest surviving wild population, which makes the country internationally important for the species.
+A large, dark bird with a distinctive bare red face.
+Conservation work has helped numbers recover from the brink, and its status was reassessed from critically endangered to endangered, though it remains highly vulnerable.

-Where: Cliffs near Souss-Massa National Park, between Agadir and Tiznit.
-The village of Tamri, north of Agadir, is another important site.
-Souss-Massa NP protects a significant colony.
+Where: Coastal cliffs in and around Souss-Massa National Park, between Agadir and Tiznit.
+The Tamri area, north of Agadir, is another well-known site.

 03